What you need to know about cremation services and costs in California

 It is apparent that cremation is a preferred alternative to burial for families across the West Coast.
 How has this affected the funeral industry in California?
 More importantly, has this made cremation a more affordable option for Californians?

-The average traditional burial funeral service in California can cost $10,000 or more, whereas the average price for a cremation service ranges from $600 to $3,000.
+The average traditional burial funeral service in California can cost $10,000 or more, whereas the average cremation service ranges from $600 to $3,000.
 Thus, cremation services offer a more affordable and flexible alternative to traditional funeral services.

-How much does cremation cost in Los Angeles?
+How much does cremation cost in Los Angeles, CA?

 As mentioned above, cremations can cost between $1,045 and $3,000.
 This can depend on the type of cremation service and the cremation service provider chosen.
 A direct cremation is the cheapest option.